Welcome

 • Books available at playtime and lunchtime

-• Daily story times timetabled
+• Daily story times

 • High level class texts – chosen to compliment or enhance aspects of the curriculum

-• All staff have access to recommended books lists to help them make decisions about appropriate high-quality texts to use
+• All staff have access to recommended books lists to help them make decisions about appropriate high quality texts to use

 • Books lists are on the website for children and parents to access